 There are different things that could play a part in the outcome of your flowers.
-However, when the same marijuana genetics is used, then the results are recognizable as the same marijuana plant that you are used to.
-To learn more about why there is a lack of consistency growing marijuana plants and identifying specific strains on a consistent basis, let’s dive in.
+However, when the same marijuana genetics are used, then the results are recognizable as the same marijuana plant that you are used to.
+Let's learn more about why there is a lack of consistency growing marijuana plants and identifying specific strains on a consistent basis.

 There are differences between indica, hybrid and sativa marijuana strains.
 Tomatoes are considered monoecious plants while cannabis plants are considered to be dioecious.
 This means that cannabis plants have female and male plants.
 The female is the one that has the highest THC level.
 It is more complicated for growers to breed dioceious plants because they have to be pollinated (both male and female).The seeds that are generated from the cross pollination makes genetics more variable than if seeds were generated by self pollination.
 The marijuana phenotype determines the strains potency, its tastes and how it can look.

 The Breeding of Marijuana Strains

 Many scientists have perfected the art of growing tomatoes so that they can be consistently cultivated and harvested to have the same traits such as flavor and size.
 Most gardeners breed tomatoes for uniformity.
 In the case of cannabis breeders, years have been spent crossing plants and breeding them.

 The one thing that makes this consistent is cloning marijuana strains with an effort to produce a strain that is seed-based.
 Doing so will allow the strain to express traits from one parent instead of two.
 If you want to obtain the best from these seed strains, you are going to have to go expensive, but at least you will sprout hundreds of seeds from a single variety to get the marijuana strains you want.

 What is it that makes marijuana strain so unique?
 Most seed breeders make no attempt to create uniformity in their strains.
 Rather, they will go after stability in the genetic line.